jensmjahle/mushroom-identification-frontend/README.md

 ### End-to-End Tests (Cypress)

 Cypress is used for end-to-end testing to ensure the application works across full user flows.
+>Note: The frontend must be running for Cypress tests to work.

+- Install Cypress:
+    ```bash
+    npm install cypress --save-dev
+    ```

 - Interactive Mode (opens the Cypress Test Runner GUI):
     ```bash